ArminJo/ServoEasing/README.md

 This example gives you a feeling how fast your servo can move, what the end position values are and which refresh rate they accept.<br/>
 This example does not use the ServoEasing functions.

+# Supported Platforms
+AVR, ESP8266, ESP32, STMF1
+Every platform with a Servo library will work in blocking mode.
+If timer support is available for a platform the library can be ported by adding code for the Timer20ms like is was done for ESP and STM.
+Non blocking behavior can always be achieved manually by calling update() in a loop - see last movement in [Simple example](https://github.com/ArminJo/ServoEasing/blob/master/examples/Simple/Simple.ino).

 # Revision History
 ### Version 1.4.0
 - setTrim has additional parameter 'doWrite' which is default 'false' in contrast to older versions, where a write was always performed.
-- New attach( aPin,  aMicrosecondsForServoLowDegree,  aMicrosecondsForServoHighDegree,  aServoLowDegree,  aServoHighDegree) function for arbitrary mapping of servo degree to servo pulse width.
+- **New attach**( aPin,  aMicrosecondsForServoLowDegree,  aMicrosecondsForServoHighDegree,  aServoLowDegree,  aServoHighDegree) function for arbitrary mapping of servo degree to servo pulse width.
 - Order of Servos in 'sServoArray[]' now depends from order of calling attach() and not from order of declaration.
 ### Version 1.3.1
 - Added detach() function.